 Learning how to draw makeup right can have a dramatic effect on your fashion illustrations.
-There are many different ways to draw makeup, but in this tutorial you will find a step-by-step technique to create beautiful, natural looking style for your models.
+There are many different ways to draw makeup, but in this tutorial, you will find a step-by-step technique to create a beautiful, natural-looking style for your models.
 The colors are of your choice!
 Enjoy!

 Step 1: Draw the base color